New east Wichita Chick-fil-A to open Wednesday

 WICHITA, Kan.
 (KSNW) — A new Chick-fil-A is set to open on Wednesday, Aug.
 24, in east Wichita.
-It will be located at 2400 N Greenwich Rd, near the intersection of K-96 and Greenwich Rd.
+It will be located at 2400 N. Greenwich Road.

 The new Chick-fil-A will be open for dine-in, drive-thru and carry-out services Monday through Saturday from 6 a.m. to 10 p.m.
 Customers can use the Chick-fil-A One app to order online for pick-up, dine-in or delivery.